kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

       - port: 80
 ```

-Provided you have already signed up and obtained your access token for Kool Cloud in your `.env`, simply by running `kool cloud deploy`, you will get your container with `some/image` deployed to the cloud and a URL with HTTPS that will route incoming traffic to port 80 of that container.
+Provided you have already signed up and obtained your access token for Kool.dev Cloud in your `.env`, simply by running `kool cloud deploy`, you will get your container with `some/image` deployed to the cloud and a URL with HTTPS that will route incoming traffic to port 80 of that container.

 ## Reference